rafszych/2D-simulation/README.md

-Collisions are not yet perfect - sometimes particles fly through eachother and there are some issues with incorrect direction change after collision.
+This is a work in progress.
+Collisions are not yet perfect - sometimes particles fly through each other and there are some issues with incorrect direction change after collision.